CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View All EVPN Session Details

-You can view all stored attributes of all of the EVPN sessions running network-wide.
+You can view all stored attributes of all of the EVPN sessions running networkwide.

 To view all session details, open the full screen EVPN Session card and click the **All EVPN Sessions** tab.